 Choose Your Introduction Hook

 Have you ever listened to TED talks?
 Do you remember when, at some point, you thought, “I want to know the answer” or “And, what’s next?”
-Those are examples of how great hooks work and grab the reader’s attention.
+Those examples show how great hooks work and grab the reader’s attention.
 That’s what can make someone keep reading your paper.
-Your thoughts can change their viewpoints on things, and your essay writing should let them know that.
+Your thoughts can change their viewpoints, and your essay writing should let them know that.
+For instance, essay introduction examples for narrative, descriptive, argumentative, and expository essays can provide a clear idea of how to start an essay effectively.

 Intriguing